Is IPL Hair Removal Safe: Mild Side Effects, Predictable Risks

 Continue reading

-Safe At-Home IPL Protocol: Frequency, Patch Test, and Settings
+Safe At-Home IPL Protocol: Skin Test, Frequency, and Intensity

-A practical safety protocol for at-home IPL hair reduction: how to patch test, how often to use IPL, and how to ramp settings safely to reduce burn and pigment risks.
+The safe operating protocol for at-home IPL hair removal: how to do a skin test, how often to use it, and how to ramp up intensity step by step — keeping burn and pigment-change risk as low as possible.

 Read →